Do charged pions condense in a magnetic field with rotation?: Discussion

 \section{Discussion}

 In this paper, we revisited the possibility of a charged-pion condensation in a magnetic field with rotation.
 We first discussed the gauge dependence of the Dirac propagator in curved spacetime and show that the Schwinger phase is given by a Wilson line along the geodesic.
 Then we calculated the second-order coefficient in charged-pion field in the Ginzburg-Landau expansion of the two flavor NJL model.
 We find that, at zero baryon chemical potential, the charged-pion condensation is unlikely to happen in a wide region of the parameters.
-However, turning on a negative baryon chemical potential to compensate the positive effective baryon density due to the interplay between magnetic field and rotation, we do find that charged-pion condensation may happen for certain values of angular velocity and magnetic field.
+The essential reason is because the interplay between magnetic field and rotation generates, in addition to an effective isospin chemical potential, an effective baryon chemical potential, which implies a mismatch of the Fermi surfaces of $u$ and $\bar{d}$.
+However, turning on a negative baryon chemical potential to compensate such a mismatch, we do find that charged-pion condensation may happen for certain values of angular velocity and magnetic field.
+Our result reveals that the microscopic structure of pion is important due to the presence of an effective baryon chemical potential, which is not introduced in the pion dynamics.

+We should mention that our analysis does not totally exclude the possibility of charged-pion condensation.
+We mainly focus on the homogeneous charged-pion condensate, and show that such condensate is formed only in a system with a large chemical potential.
+Under large rotation, the system becomes highly inhomogeneous.
+This could for example yield the situation that a vortex structure with the condensate could locate only at the region very close to boundary~\cite{Guo:2021gbz}.
+Since it is quite nontrivial to incorporate such inhomogeneous configuration in our Ginzburg-Landau analysis, we will leave it for future study.

 As a by-product, we also studied the chiral condensate in a finite cylinder with no-flux boundary condition in Appendix~\ref{app:cylinder}, as an extension of the analysis in Ref.~\cite{Chen:2017xrj} to a rotating system.
 We find that due to the centrifugal force, the chiral condensate is suppressed near the boundary, and there is a nontrivial competition between the rotational magnetic inhibition and the surface magnetic catalysis.